AGGA Appliance vs DNA? What appliance is better?

 - maxillary anterior growth appliance

 - occlusal splint – this creates a better more balanced and forward bite position (ideal for TMJ pain relief and lower jaw repositioning) The splint component of this appliance also allows the dentist better control of the vertical dimension of occlusion.
+Also called the bite plane, is the key to forward growth of the lower jaw when the mandible is retrognathic.

 - functional orthodontic appliance or in-other-words it can be used to correct a retrognathic or reversed lower jaw position by promoting forward repositioning of the lower jaw.
+Again this correction would not be possible without the bite plane or the acrylic over the back teeth.

 The AGGA Appliance or “anterior growth guidance appliance.”

 The AGGA is a fixed appliance.
 Usually removable appliances are easier for adults to tolerate.
 Adults with busy lives who do not want unsightly metal showing in their smile zones.
 Additionally, the appliance takes up space in the mouth and interferes with speech or at least will cause the average person to lisp and pronounce sounds differently.
+The anterior growth appliance will remain in the mouth during eating.
+It is more difficult to clean and can lead to more dental problems such as cavities and gum problems.

 The AGGA appliance may be the ideal appliance for people who have had upper adult teeth pulled to address tooth crowding.